Adelaide of Saxe-Meiningen: Legacy

 Queen Adelaide's name is probably best remembered in the Australian state of South Australia, founded during the brief reign of William IV.
 In 1836, the capital city of Adelaide was named after her.
 The Queen Adelaide Club for women is still active, and a bronze statue of Queen Adelaide stands in the foyer of the Town Hall.
 The Queen Adelaide Society was inaugurated in Adelaide in 1981 by the late Dorothy Howie with the twin objectives of promoting public awareness of Queen Adelaide and to provide an annual donation to a South Australian children's charity.

 There is a village named Queen Adelaide in Cambridgeshire, which takes its name from one of the many public houses named after her.

 There are Adelaide Streets, Adelaide Avenues, and Adelaide Roads throughout the former empire.
 There is also Adelaide Hospital (now the Adelaide and Meath Hospital, Tallaght) in Dublin, and an Adelaide railway station in Belfast.
 Australia has two Adelaide Rivers, in the Northern Territory and Tasmania, and an Adelaide Reef in Queensland.
 The town of Adelaide (originally Fort Adelaide) in the Eastern Cape Province of South Africa, as well as Sir Benjamin D'Urban's short-lived colony in the same area, Queen Adelaide Province.
 Queen's Park, Brighton is also named in her honour, as is Adelheidsdorf in Lower Saxony, Germany.
 The Citadel in Port Louis, capital of the Republic of Mauritius, is named Fort Adelaide, the building having been started during the reign of William in 1834.
 In 1832 Adelaide Township was surveyed in what became the western part of Middlesex County in Ontario (now part of the municipality of the Township of Adelaide-Metcalfe).
 There is a small group of islands in southern Chile named Queen Adelaide Archipelago and Adelaide Island in the British Antarctic Territory.

+The Royal Adelaide Hotel in Windsor, Berkshire is named after Queen Adelaide and is rumoured to have been built for her.

 In honour of the Queen's many visits, several places in Leicestershire were named after Queen Adelaide.
 They include Queen Street in Measham and the Queen Adelaide Inn (now demolished) in Appleby Magna.
 There is also the Queen Adelaide Oak in Bradgate Park (once home to Lady Jane Grey), under which Queen Adelaide had picnicked on venison and crayfish from the estate.

 Asteroid 525 Adelaide is also named in her honour.

-In 1849 there was a cholera epidemic in the East End of London.
+In 1849, there was a cholera epidemic in the East End of London.
 The following year, Queen Adelaide's dispensary opened in Warner Place, Bethnal Green.
-It moved to William Street in 1866 and by 1899 was handling 10,000 medical and dental patients a year.
-In 1963, the funds that had set up the dispensary became Queen Adelaide's charity, which still operates today.
+It moved to William Street in 1866 and by 1899 was treating 10,000 medical and dental patients a year.
+In 1963 the funds that had set up the dispensary became Queen Adelaide's Charity, which still operates today.

-Queen Victoria's firstborn child, Victoria Adelaide Mary Louise, took her second name from her great-aunt, who was also the child's godmother.
+Queen Victoria's firstborn child, Victoria Adelaide Mary Louise, was named after her great-aunt, who was also the child's godmother.